quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1
+### A company needs to give a globally distributed development team secure access to the company's AWS resources in a way that complies with

-A company needs to give a globally distributed development team secure access to the company's AWS resources in a way that complies with security policies.
+security policies.

 The company currently uses an on-premises Active Directory for internal authentication.
 The company uses AWS Organizations to manage